tonik/theme/README.md

 # Build theme for production.
 $ npm run prod

-# Watch for file changes and rebuild theme.
+# Watch for file changes, rebuild theme and refresh the browser.
 $ npm run watch
 ```